Disconnection and Awakening: The Little Discussed Step

-No doubt, you’ve heard of the sense of connection associated with personal and spiritual transformation.
-The oneness experienced by people who recognize a deep link between themselves and all life.
+You’ve undoubtedly heard of the sense of connection associated with personal and spiritual transformation.
+The oneness is experienced by people who recognize a deep link between themselves and all life.

 Confusion often arises, however, between the terms enlightenment and awakening.
 They are used interchangeably, but they aren’t the same.

 The ‘oneness’ spoken of pertains to enlightenment, while awakening doesn’t necessarily contribute to a sense of oneness immediately.

 Sometimes the two aspects of evolution overlap; awakening leads to flashes, the opening of enlightenment.
 Quite often, though, awakening happens before sparks of oneness emerge in the widest sense.

 Why is the difference between awakening and enlightenment important?

 It’s necessary to note the difference when you journey through the steps of awakening and find yourself disconnected.

 Rather than experience divine connection and bliss on your voyage of discovery, you will face a complete change, a disconnection — either slow or fast — from your former life in which you were asleep.